Custom Provider

 ## Why do you need a custom AI provider?

-* **Flexibility:** No longer limited by the preset provider list, freely choose the AI model that best fits your needs.
+* **Flexibility:** No longer limited by the preset provider list, freely choose the AI model that best suits your needs.

-* **Diversity:** Try AI models from different platforms and discover their unique advantages.
+* **Diversity:** Try AI models from various platforms and discover their unique strengths.

-* **Controllability:** Directly manage your API keys and access address to ensure security and privacy.
+* **Controllability:** Directly manage your API key and access address to ensure security and privacy.

 * **Customization:** Connect to privately deployed models to meet the needs of specific business scenarios.

-## How do you add a custom AI provider?
+## How do I add a custom AI provider?

 With just a few simple steps, you can add your custom AI provider in Cherry Studio: